 Now, let’s see the top contenders and how they stack up:

-ZenABM is an account-based marketing software built for LinkedIn-first ABM strategy.
+ZenABM is an account-based marketing software built for an ABM strategy that is multichannel with a strong focus on LinkedIn.
 You get company, native two-way CRM integration, plug-and-play ABM dashboards, and intent-based account scoring.
 With ZenABM’s webhooks, you can also very easily send your data anywhere (e.g. Clay, Apollo) for prospecting and execute personalized outreach campaigns for your key accounts, ensuring highly targeted and effective outreach based on LinkedIn ad signals:

 ZenABM lets you see exactly which target accounts (companies) engaged with which of your LinkedIn ads and how those engagements translate into pipeline and revenue, by combining data from LinkedIn Ads API with your CRM data.

-ZenABM also provides plug-and-play account scoring, intent signals, and revenue attribution dashboards, as well as an AI chat bot for chatting with your LinkedIn ads data directly.
+ZenABM also provides plug-and-play account scoring, intent signals, multichannel revenue attribution dashboards, company journey mapping, as well as an AI chatbot for chatting with your LinkedIn ads data directly.

-It has robust ABM analytics dashboards, helping growth & demand gen teams quickly identify interested accounts and measure results without building custom dashboards or exporting spreadsheets and uploading them to chatGTP.
+It has a comprehensive ABM analytics dashboard, helping growth & demand gen teams quickly identify interested accounts and measure results without building custom dashboards or exporting spreadsheets and uploading them to ChatGPT.

 ZenABM maps LinkedIn engagement to open opportunities and closed-won inside your CRM.
 You also see per-deal values tied to specific ABM campaigns, which in turn – are tied to specific ad impressions.